tei187/github-discord-webhook/docs/configuration.md

 ## Configuration instance

 Configuration is being injected throughout the process lifecycle.
 The main configuration files are located in the `config/` directory.
 Each configuration file serves a specific purpose and is structured to facilitate easy management of settings related to services, webhooks, profiles, messages, and allowed events.
-It is formable into a single configuration object that is passed around to various components that require access to these settings, instance of `tei187\GitDisWebhook\ValueObjects\Config`.
+It is compacted into a single configuration object that is passed around to various components that require access to these settings, instance of `tei187\GitDisWebhook\ValueObjects\Config`.
 This class has a method for validating the configuration data, ensuring that all required fields are present and correctly formatted.
 If any issues are found during validation, appropriate exceptions are thrown to alert the developer of misconfigurations.
 For further details, use `validate()` method of your configuration instance.